 The UN PRB was launched by 130 banks from 49 countries at the annual United Nations General Assembly in September 2019.
 In addition to the two big banks, three major Swiss wealth managers were also signatories.
 Other banks are to follow suit.

 From an overall perspective, it is clear that the best prerequisites are in place to ensure that the Swiss financial center will maintain its strong rank in the future.

-Switzerland, the world's global leader in cross border private banking, is easily accessed by US and Canadian investors.
-Through the Swiss platform, AW+SWITZERLAND, a directory of Swiss wealth management services for US and Canadian clients, North Americans can find the resources they need to get established in Switzerland, without leaving the comfort of their homes.
-Swiss SEC-registered investment advisors, some also serving Canadian clients, will guide the way, providing suitable, long-term wealth management strategies for just about every kind of investor (minimum amounts of investment start at USD 100,000).
+Switzerland, the world's global leader in cross border private banking, is easily accessed by US, Canadian, and Latin American investors.
+Through the Swiss platform, AW+SWITZERLAND, a directory of Swiss wealth management services for US, Canadian, and Latin American clients, investors can find the resources they need to get established in Switzerland, without leaving the comfort of their homes.
+Swiss SEC-registered investment advisors, some also serving Canadian and/or Latin American clients, will guide the way, providing suitable, long-term wealth management strategies for just about every kind of investor.

 Resource: Swiss Bankers Association

 Publications are for your information only and are not intended as an offer, promotion, or solicitation to buy or sell any financial instrument or perform any other financial transactions.
 All information and opinions expressed in the publications reflect current views as of the date of publication and may be liable to change without notice.